caendymaen/bitburner/README.md

 This script lets you add new items to the sidebar menu.

 2 arguments are needed, the first one is the item's name and the second one is a script to call.

+# dragndrop.js
+>**RAM usage:** *1.60 GB*

+This script contains a function to make a HTML element draggable it needs a container which is the one where the functionallity should have an effect and the actual draggable container